rovaughn/platform-docs/platform/manual/tutorial/hasura-project.rst

 Information about the actual clusters added to this project can be found in this file.
 Each cluster is defined by it’s ``name`` allotted by Hasura, and an ``alias`` that matches with one in ``clusters.yaml``.
 While adding the cluster to the project you are prompted to give an alias, which is just ``hasura`` by default.
-The ``kubeContext`` mentions the name of kubernetes context used to access the cluster, which is also managed by hasura.
+The ``kubeContext`` mentions the name of kubernetes context used to access the cluster, which is also managed by Hasura.
 The ``data`` key is for holding custom variables that you can define.

 .. code-block:: yaml